Antoine de Malet, Marquis de Coupigny

 Antoine de Malet (in Spanish, Antonio Malet), Marquis of Coupigny (1761–1825) was a French-born Spanish military officer.

 Early career

-Having obtained Spanish nationality, Malet joined the Spanish Royal Guard as a cadet in 1776 and was promoted to alférez that same year.
+Having obtained Spanish nationality, Coupigny joined the Spanish Royal Guard as a cadet in 1776 and was promoted to alférez that same year.
 In 1780 he was promoted to alférez of Grenadiers.

-He participated at the Great Siege of Gibraltar in 1781 and in the War of the Pyrenees, where he was wounded.
+He saw action at the Great Siege of Gibraltar in 1781 and in the War of the Pyrenees, where he was wounded.
 In 1781 he was promoted to second lieutenant, to lieutenant in 1786 and in 1796 to captain of the Royal Guards.